dkkriste/gnatmqforazure/README.md

-# GnatMQ
+# GnatMQ for Azure

 ![](images/gnat.jpg)

-GnatMQ - MQTT Broker for .NET and WinRT
+GnatMQ for Azure - MQTT Broker for Azure

 *Project Description*

-Project to develop a broker (server) for the MQTT protocol, an M2M Internet-of-Things communication protocol based on .Net Framework.
-It works on WinRT platforms too (Windows 8.1, Windows Phone 8.1 and Windows 10) and .Net Compact Framework 3.9 (Windows Embedded Compact).
+Project to develop a high performance broker (server) for the MQTT protocol, an M2M Internet-of-Things communication protocol based on .Net Framework to run on Azure Cloud Service (PaaS).

 MQTT, short for Message Queue Telemetry Transport, is a light weight messaging protocol that enables embedded devices with limited resources to perform asynchronous communication on a constrained network.